Drumduff Wind Farm Extension

 Project Background

 The existing Drumduff Wind Farm was constructed by Green Breeze Energy Limited, a joint venture between GreenPower and Thrive Renewables, who continue to own and operate the wind farm.
-The Drumduff Extension is also being developed by both companies under a joint venture, bringing together a considerable amount of experience.
+Drumduff Wind Farm Extension is also being developed by both companies under a joint venture, bringing together a considerable amount of project development and financial experience.

 Planning Application Documents: